kubermatic-labs/gman/README.md

 ### Config YAML

 All configuration of the users happens in a YAML file.
-See the annotated [config.example.yaml](/config.example.yaml) for more information.
+See the annotated [config.example.yaml](/config.example.yaml) for more information, available parameters and example usage.

 This file must be created beforehand with the minimal configuration, i.e. organization name specified.
 In order to get the initial config of the users that are already in place in your Organizaiton, run *Gman* with `-export` flag specified, so the depicted on your side YAML can be populated.